lee-elenbaas/passing-thoughts/_posts/2016-09-13-proper-procedure.markdown

 published: true
 author: Lee Elenbaas
 ---
-There is a certain order things has to be done.
+There is a certain order things have to be done.

 Not due to real constraints, but due to legal thinking.